low101043/aiProjectComputer/README.md

 JavaFX on machine
 Logger4 on the machine

-This is the AI Project.
+This is an AI Project.
 It implements these Algorithms to a certain degree:
 Regression (Linear and Non linear and multivariable and univariate), Logistic Regression (Linear MultiVariable),